sumanthd17/sumanthd17.github.io/_pages/prospective.md

 ###### If you're NOT at USC:
 You do <em>not</em> have to email me, especially since I haven't officially started at USC and do not have any control over the admissions process.
 My recommendation to you is to apply through the regular PhD program [admissions](https://www.cs.usc.edu/ph-d-application-information/) by December 15th and USC will be in touch with you regarding the next steps.
 I will go over every single application that lists me as a potential advisor. 🤞

-###### If you're' already at USC:
+###### If you're already at USC:

-Please feel free to email me if you are looking for advising or TAing.
+Please feel free to email me if you are looking for advising or TA positions.
 However, you should know that there is not much I can officially do, just yet.
 It would be great to be introduced and learn about your interests, though! 👋